nwnordahl/card-game-analysis/README.md

 $ python -m pip install -U pytest
 ```

+### Testing Framework

 Tests can be run in the root directory with the command

 ```console
 $ pytest
 ```

+**Note:** The tests will base itself on the package version that is installed.
+This means that if you make changes to the actual source code, these changes will not be included in the testing
+until you have reinstalled the package locally.

 ## Relevant links